transparentech/grism/README.md

 which it was purchased, the number of shares involved and gain/loss calculations.

 Grism currently uses the services provided by Yahoo!
 Finance to retrieve current stock price quotes.
-A special Ruby module (YahooFinance) is used and also available as a separte module on rubyforge.org.

-Grism is written in Ruby and GTK+ and is release as free software under the GPL license version 2.

-Please send any comments or bug reports to "nick at transparentech dot com".
+Grism is written with the Ruby-GTK bindings (from [Ruby GNOME2](https://ruby-gnome2.osdn.jp/)).

+The latest version is 0.9.0.

+#### NOTE

+This project is no longer maintained.

+For an alternative, see the [portfolio management software - StockMarketEye](https://www.stockmarketeye.com/linux).